Skip to Content

 The good news is that carbon monoxide poisoning from gas furnaces is preventable.
 Here are some essential steps every homeowner should take:

-Schedule annual furnace maintenance: Regular furnace maintenance by a licensed HVAC technician ensure that your system is operating efficiently and safely.
+2. Schedule annual furnace maintenance: Regular furnace maintenance by a licensed HVAC technician ensures that your system is operating efficiently and safely.
 During maintenance, the technician will check for potential problems such as cracked heat exchangers, faulty burners, or improper venting.

 What to Do in Case of Carbon Monoxide Exposure